ubports/docs.ubports.com/porting/introduction/Intro.rst

 Standalone kernel method
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This porting method only requires building the kernel and install this together with the Halium ramdisk, the Halium GSI and the UBports rootfs.
+This porting method only requires building the kernel and installing this together with the Halium ramdisk, the Halium GSI and the UBports rootfs.
 This method can be used for Halium 9.0 ports.

 All methods share some common steps.
 However, there are also significant differences that must not be missed.
 Therefore, the methods will be treated separately in the subsequent sections where needed.